-3.9 S122 Local Government Act (LGA) 1972
+3.11 S122 Local Government Act (LGA) 1972

-- 3.10 To appropriate the Land for planning purposes under s122 LGA 1972, the Council must decide that the land to be appropriated is no longer required for the purpose for which it was held immediately prior to appropriation. - 3.11 The Land is currently Housing Revenue Account (HRA) land containing 258 properties which are intended for phased demolition.
-The current purpose will cease once the Council enters into leases over the Land with Bellway, on a phase-by-phase basis, under the terms of a Development Agreement to deliver the development and much-needed new housing, including affordable housing on behalf of the Council. - 3.12 There is a net gain of open space as a result of the proposed scheme which is circa 0.100 hectares (1002 m2) out of a total of 1.922 hectares.
-The requirement to deliver housing including affordable tenures, across the Borough has led the Council to review HRA land, assess appropriate development opportunities and by extension deliver intensification projects across its housing estates.
-The net gain of open space is an additional positive outcome of the redevelopment which will also result in the delivery of much needed new affordable housing.
-The new estate open space will be improved considerably in landscape quality, new community and social infrastructure, including play areas and community spaces, and will also enhance the environment of the estate once the development is complete.
+3.12 To appropriate the Land for planning purposes under s122 LGA 1972, the Council must decide that the land to be appropriated is no longer required for the purpose for which it was held immediately prior to appropriation.

+3.13 The Land is currently open space and a carpark on the existing Priory Court Estate, which is HRA land.
+These current purposes will cease once the Council enters into an agreement/lease over the Land with Sixty Bricks under the terms of a Development Agreement to deliver the development and much-needed new housing, including affordable housing on behalf of the Council.
+The net loss of open space to provide the new uses, is circa 0.32 hectares out of a total of 0.97 hectares.
+The requirement to deliver housing including affordable tenures, across the Borough has led the Council to review HRA land, including existing open space, and assess appropriate development opportunities and by extension deliver intensification projects across its housing estates.
+The net loss of open space at Priory Court, will result in the delivery of needed affordable housing and the remaining estate open space will be improved considerably in landscape quality.
+Much needed improved community and social infrastructure including new play areas and a Sports England specification MUGA, will also add to the improved environment of the estate and are a direct result of the redevelopment opportunity.

-3.13 S203 Housing and Planning Act (HPA) 2016
+3.14 S203 Housing and Planning Act (HPA) 2016

-- 3.14 Section 203 HPA 2016 provides that where planning permission has been granted and land has been appropriated for planning purposes then, any easement, liberty, privilege, right or advantage annexed to land and adversely affecting other land which could prevent the development of that land from being carried out in accordance with the planning permission, can be overridden providing the development is delivered in accordance with the planning permission.
+- 3.15 Section 203 HPA 2016 provides that where planning permission has been granted and land has been appropriated for planning purposes then, any easement, liberty, privilege, right or advantage annexed to land and adversely affecting other land which could prevent the development of that land from being carried out in accordance with the planning permission, can be overridden providing the development is delivered in accordance with the planning permission.
 Those parties which suffer an interference which would be actionable in law, were it not for the protection of s.203 HPA 2016, are entitled to receive compensation for the diminution in the value of their interest caused because of the proposed development's interference.
-The benefit of Section 203 HPA 2016 will apply to Bellway as the Council's Development Partner.
-By virtue of appropriating under Section 122 LGA 1972, Section 203 HPA 2016 will be enabled. - 3.15 Section 203 HPA 2016 does not remove the legitimate rights of those taking the benefit of the easements or other rights to compensation arising from the interference with such rights, but it does remove the potential for such persons to frustrate the development by obtaining an injunction to prevent interference with their rights. - 3.16 The decision to appropriate and acquire the protection provided by s203 HPA 2016 is analogous to the application of an Acquiring Authority's compulsory purchase powers.
-The Council therefore has used the requirements of CPO guidance titled 'Compulsory purchase process and the Crichel Down Rules' ("the Guidance") to assess the suitability of appropriation in this case.
-This requires the Council to demonstrate that both Bellway regarding Rights to Light and the Council regarding other third-party rights, if applicable, has made 'reasonable attempts' to negotiate the release of the affected rights and agree compensation where relevant.
+The benefit of Section 203 HPA 2016 will apply to Sixty Bricks as the Council's developer.
+By virtue of appropriating under Section 122 LGA 1972, Section 203 HPA 2016 will be enabled. - 3.16 Section 203 HPA 2016 does not remove the legitimate rights of those taking the benefit of the easements or other rights to compensation arising from the interference with such rights, but it does remove the potential for such persons to frustrate the development by obtaining an injunction to prevent interference with their rights. - 3.17 The decision to appropriate and acquire the protection provided by s203 HPA 2016 is analogous to the application of an Acquiring Authority's compulsory purchase powers.
+The Council therefore has used the requirements of CPO guidance titled 'Compulsory purchase process and the Crichel Down Rules' ("Guidance") to assess the suitability of appropriation in this case.
+This requires the Council to demonstrate that both Sixty Bricks regarding Rights to Light and the Council regarding other third-party rights, if applicable, has made 'reasonable attempts' to negotiate the release of the affected rights and agree compensation where relevant.
 This also includes any unknown restrictive covenants.
-The Guidance requires the Council to give due consideration to a variety of other criteria when making its decision.
+It requires the Council to give due consideration to a variety of other criteria when making its decision.